The postal service in Japan is operated by Japan Post Co., Ltd. A delivery service for small packages is also provided

 - You may also send golf bags, skis, and suitcases.

 - There are also companies that provide services where users may mail magazines, catalogues, CDs and DVDs through designated posts at a uniform fee nationwide, which is less expensive than regular home delivery services.
 Conditions and necessary delivery days may change depending on the company, so be sure to check in advance.

 - To send a postcard from Japan overseas, the postage is 70 yen to anywhere in the world.

 - To send a letter, the postage ranges from 90 yen to 130 yen for up to 25 grams, depending on the destination.

 - There are several shipping types by which you may send a letter or a package overseas, including EMS (international express mail service), airmail, SAL (economy airmail), surface mail, etc.

 - When you send/receive a package to/from overseas, the items contained within may be subject to customs duty.
-For more information about customs on international mail, contact to Tokyo Customs overseas mail sub-branch.
+For more information about customs on international mail, please contact to Tokyo Customs overseas mail sub-branch.

 - To send a greeting card (up to 25 grams) to an international address, you can still use the standard rate for letters (90 yen to 130 yen depending on the destination) for an oversized card if you write "Greeting Card," "New Year's Card," "Christmas Card" or suchlike on the front lower left corner of the envelope, or show the card to a clerk at the post office.